-SUBSTANCE DISPOSAL INFORMATION NOTES Used oil www.bcusedoil.com Some public docks and marinas Confirm disposal location before changing oil.
+SUBSTANCE DISPOSAL INFORMATION NOTES Used oil interchangerecycling.com Some public docks and marinas Confirm disposal location before changing oil.
 Do not mix fuel and oil!
-Oil filters www.bcusedoil.com Canadian Tire Automotive centres Some service stations Drain first and dispose of oil as above.
-Oil absorbents www.bcusedoil.com Many places that collect oil filters.
+Oil filters interchangerecycling.com Canadian Tire Automotive centres Some service stations Drain first and dispose of oil as above.
+Oil absorbents interchangerecycling.com Many places that collect oil filters.
 Wring out and reuse, disposing of the liquid with used oil.
 Dispose of when no longer useable.
-Antifreeze www.bcusedoil.com Some service stations All antifreeze is harmful to marine life and should be recovered and recycled.
-Stale or con- taminated gas www.productcare.org Some service stations Store and transport only in "ULC" approved containers.
+Antifreeze interchangerecycling.com Some service stations All antifreeze is harmful to marine life and should be recovered and recycled.
+Stale or con- taminated gas productcare.org Some service stations Store and transport only in "ULC" approved containers.
 Keep fuel out of oil collection facilities!
-Solvents and thinners www.productcare.org Allow sediments to settle and then re-use.
-Paints and vanishes etc. Some retailers www.productcare.org Share product if still useable.
+Solvents and thinners productcare.org Allow sediments to settle and then re-use.
+Paints and vanishes etc. Some retailers productcare.org Share product if still useable.
 (Some recycling depots have a paint sharing service.)
-Antifouling paint www.productcare.org Store carefully and save for future use rather than disposing.
+Antifouling paint productcare.org Store carefully and save for future use rather than disposing.
 Batteries Battery retailers Local recycling depot

 B.C.
-RECYCLING HOTLINE: 1-800-667-4321 hotline@rcbc.ca www.rcbc.ca
+RECYCLING HOTLINE: 1-800-667-4321 info@rcbc.ca rcbc.ca